Passo di Lanza, Paularo

 How to use the mapThe interactive altitude map allows you to visualize, on the geographic map, the variation of the altitude of the trail as it develops; drag the map from left to right to see the direction in which the trail must be followed.

 It is possible to change the size of the zoom by clicking on the buttons in the top left-hand corner, while the center button allows you to restore the initial settings; finally, you can choose a different map by clicking on the button in the upper right-hand corner.

 1Stromatoporoids at Cason di Lanza

-Near the Cason di Lanza, along the forest road that goes up towards the Val Dolce are outcrops of grey limestones from the Middle Devonian.
-You can pick out numerous fossil remains, the most abundant, which appear as thin tubes, are Stromatoporoids, distant relatives of the current sponges that lived in the lagoons protected within the bodies of the reef.
+Near the Cason di Lanza, along the forest road that goes up towards the Val Dolce, outcrops of grey limestones from the Middle Devonian can easily be seen.
+You can pick out numerous fossil remains.
+The most abundant, which appear as thin tubes, are Stromatoporoids, distant relatives of the current sponges that lived in the lagoons protected within the bodies of the reef.
 Sections of some corals and the rather rarer brachiopods can also be distinguished.
 These rocks are called informally “Stromatoporoid limestones” due to the abundance of the remains of these organisms.

 2Outcrop of Val Gardena Sandstones

 The forest road is crossed by a narrow strip of dark red rocks that stand out from the grey and brown ones.
 They derive from the ancient sands of a desert environment and were formed about 260 million years ago, at the end of the Palaeozoic, during the Upper Permian.
 They are called the Val Gardena Sandstones and are widespread further west, near the Rio Cordin.
 Their peculiarity is that here they have been set among older rocks by the tectonic upheavals that generated the Alps.

 3Panorama across the Val Dolce